polaarbear/LambdaChat/README.md

 There will likely be some additional troubleshooting as you go along, AWS is a rapidly changing environment.
-I built this project over the course of a couple weekends to demo the Lambda tech, and half the battle was just locating all the different pieces.
+I built this project over the course of a couple weekends to demo the Lambda tech, and half the battle was just locating all the different dependencies and the (mostly) boilerplate methods to log in and out using their identity service.
 I thought it might save someone (or my future self) from having to do all the leg-work again in the future.